tolialmeida/bluetooth/README.md

       now the payload is (1º length, 2º type, 2º value) (1º length, 2º value) (1º length, 2º value).....
       02 (length) ; 01(type)  1aflags (value)
       1a (length (26 decimal)) = ibeacon configuration: ff(Type) 4c 00 (apple company) 00 02....
 (UUID)

+When you execute the comand hci answer the result
+HCI Event: 0x0e plen 4
+  01 09 20 00--> 00 is OK

 now the dongle is a ibeacon with a uidd. almost everything is data payload is UUID...HOw Can I put more data???: in scan response.
 # scan response